apacheignite/documentation/odbc-driver/getting-started-18.md

   ]
 }
 [/block]
-A connection that is established from ODBC driver side to the cluster via `OdbcProcessor` is also configurable and [here](doc:connecting-string) you can find more details on how to alter connection settings from the driver side.
+A connection that is established from the ODBC driver side to the cluster via `OdbcProcessor` is also configurable.
+[Here](doc:connecting-string) you can find more details on how to alter connection settings from the driver side.
 [block:api-header]
 {
   "type": "basic",
   "title": "Thread-safety"
 }
 [/block]
-Current implementation of the Ignite ODBC driver only provides thread-safety on the connections level.
-It means you should not access the same connection from several threads without additional synchronization, though you can create separate connections for every thread and use them simultaneously.
+The current implementation of Ignite ODBC driver only provides thread-safety at the connections level.
+It means that you should not access the same connection from multiple threads without additional synchronization, though you can create separate connections for every thread and use them simultaneously.
 [block:api-header]
 {
   "type": "basic",